johnhegs/phone-call-transcription/SECURITY.md

 **Please do NOT report security vulnerabilities through public GitHub issues.**

+Instead, please report security vulnerabilities privately using GitHub's Security Advisory feature:

+1. Go to the repository's "Security" tab
+2. Click "Report a vulnerability"
+3. Fill in the details

-Instead, please send an email to: [security@example.com] with the following information:
+Or open a private issue with the following information:

 - **Vulnerability Description**: Clear description of the issue
 - **Steps to Reproduce**: Detailed steps to reproduce the vulnerability